Hungry Happenings

 ¼ recipe white modeling chocolate (click here for recipe)

-powdered sugar for dusting work surface
+Powdered sugar for dusting work surface

 gold luster dust